REYKJAVIK FOLKLORE WALKING TOUR

-In the long winter nights in Iceland storytelling has been the primary entertainment for people so there are reasons why Icelanders love books and have the highest literacy rate in the world.
-1 in 10 Icelanders writes a book in his lifetime so we obviously love to tell stories and you sure won’t be disappointed by joining our walk and hearing a couple.
-All good tours are storytelling in motion and this Reykjavik Walking Tour is the perfect authentinc look into Iceland’s myths and legends.
+In Iceland’s long winter nights, storytelling has been the primary entertainment for people, so there are reasons why Icelanders love books and have the highest literacy rate in the world.
+1 in 10 Icelanders writes a book in his lifetime so we love to tell stories.
+You sure won’t be disappointed by joining our walk and hearing a couple.
+All excellent tours are storytelling in motion and this Reykjavik Walking Tour is the perfect authentic look into Iceland’s myths and legends.
 For even more stories, check out our Iceland Travel blog.

 J.R.R.
-Tolkien was heavily influenced by Norse mythology and the Icelandic Sagas when he wrote The Lord of the Rings and The Hobbit so we will explain some of the fun similarities between our worlds.
+Tolkien was heavily influenced by Norse mythology and the Icelandic Sagas when he wrote The Lord of the Rings and The Hobbit.
+We will explain some of the fun similarities between our worlds.

-This tour is perfect for those who want a little adventure in their life because the story’s come alive on our walk.
-For families, please keep in mind that some of the stories can be scary to little children so you may like to consider our Private Folklore Walking Tour instead.
+This haunted Reykjavik walking tour is perfect for those who want a little adventure in their life.
+The stories come alive on our walk, making it ideal for families.
+Please keep in mind that some of the stories can be scary to little children so you may like to consider our Private Folklore Walking Tour instead.
 Here the tour guide will be able to tailor the experience to your group’s needs and interest, toning down the scary bits for kids.